eddiehoyle/screenspace/README.md

 ![alt text](resources/screenspace1.gif "Pickable")

 Pickables can be styled and offset to your taste.
-Options include color, position, size, and vertical and horizontal alignment.
+Options include color, position, size, vertical and horizontal alignment, and many more.

 ![alt text](resources/screenspace2.gif "Style")

-Build your own custom interfaces and attach to any rig! <sup>(*Azri rig courtesy of: https://www.gameanim.com/*)</sup>
+Build your own custom interfaces and attach to any rig! <sub>(*Azri rig courtesy of: https://www.gameanim.com/*)</sub>

 ![alt text](resources/screenspace3.gif "Interfaces")